steffanossa/derivation_of_waste_mgmt_profiles/Exploratory_Data_Analysis.md

 ## Dimension Reduction

-Within the data set there are dimensions that hold no value when it comes to any analyses.
-“ID” is a unique identifier, “Gemeinde” the name of a community, “Strassen” contains more than 10 % missing values, “Region” and “Provinz” contain too many unique values that would complicate the process a lot.
+Within the data set there are dimensions that hold no value when it comes to any analyses. *ID* is a unique identifier, *Gemeinde* the name of a community, *Strassen* contains more than 10 % missing values, *Region* and *Provinz* contain too many unique values that would complicate the process a lot.
 Also the importance of the information they hold is questionable.